TrebledJ/trebledj.github.io/content/posts/programming/mini-projects/interactive-pause-python/2025-03-10-interactive-pause-in-multithreaded-python.md

 This post demonstrated how to add interactive pausing to your multithreaded Python script with zero additional dependencies.
 Despite the simplicity, there are a few other things to explore that we haven't discussed:

 - **Pausing with processes or asyncio.** Each of these has their own Event objects.
 Processes have [`multiprocessing.Event`](https://docs.python.org/3/library/multiprocessing.html#multiprocessing.Event). asyncio has [asyncio.Event](https://docs.python.org/3/library/asyncio-sync.html#event).
-These are worth exploring, if your script uses either of those.
+These are also worth exploring.
 - **Trigger pause with an arbitrary key.** Instead of relying on Ctrl+C and SIGINT, is it possible to listen for arbitrary keys and pause with them?
 This seems difficult to implement without additional dependencies and may require native API wrangling (see the `keyboard` package).
     - It is possible to capture input on a separate thread with `getch` implementations ([see here](https://stackoverflow.com/q/510357/10239789)).
 This blocks while waiting for input.
 However, issues arise when considering other UX aspects.
     - What if the user presses Ctrl+C?
 SIGINT (and signals, in general) are [always executed in the main thread](https://docs.python.org/3/library/signal.html).